DDinenno/cosmq-js-example/README.md

 # Cosmq JS Example

-This is an example website for [Cosmq JS](https://github.com/DDinenno/cosmq-js)
+This is an example website for <a href="https://github.com/DDinenno/cosmq-js">Cosmq JS</a>

 ## getting started